Establishing the Georgia Colony

 James Edward Oglethorpe, Founder of Georgia

 Georgia’s first year, 1733, went well enough as settlers began to clear the land, build houses, and construct fortifications.
 Those who came in the first wave of settlement realized that after the first year, they would be working for themselves.
 Meanwhile, Oglethorpe, who went to Georgia with the first settlers, began negotiating treaties with local Indian tribes, especially the Upper Creek tribe.
-Knowing that the Spanish, based in Florida, had great influence with many of the tribes in the region, Oglethorpe thought it necessary to reach an understanding with these native peoples if Georgia was to remain free from attack.
-In addition, the Indian trade became an important element of Georgia’s economy.
+Knowing that the Spanish, based in Florida, had a significant influence on many of the tribes in the region, Oglethorpe thought it necessary to reach an understanding with these native peoples if Georgia was to remain free from attack.
+In addition, the Indian trade became an essential element of Georgia’s economy.

 It didn’t take long, however, until the settlers began to grumble about all the restrictions imposed on them by the trustees.
-In part, this grumbling may have been due to the fact that most of those moving to Georgia after the first several years were from other colonies, especially South Carolina.
+This grumbling may have partly been because most of those moving to Georgia after the first several years were from other colonies, especially South Carolina.
 These settlers viewed restrictions on the size of individual landholdings as a sure pathway to poverty.
 They also opposed restrictions on land sales and the prohibition against slavery for the same reason.
-They certainly did not like the fact that they were deprived of any self-government and their rights as Englishmen.
+They certainly did not like that they were deprived of self-government and their Englishmen rights.
 By the early 1740s, the trustees slowly gave way to most of the colonists’ grievances.

-Compiled by Kathy Weiser-Alexander/Legends of America, updated July 2021.
+Compiled by Kathy Alexander-Alexander/Legends of America, updated March 2025.

 Also See: